The Curse of Monkey Island: Plot

 Following the events of Monkey Island 2, Guybrush Threepwood has regained his adult form and escaped from the zombie pirate LeChuck's "Carnival of the Damned".
 Drifting to Plunder Island, he finds his love interest Elaine Marley under siege by LeChuck.
 Guybrush is captured and encounters Wally, the diminutive cartographer from the previous game.
 His actions in escaping cause LeChuck to drop a "voodoo cannonball" which explodes, seemingly obliterating the villain.
 Guybrush proposes to Elaine using a diamond ring he found in LeChuck's treasure hold, but Wally reveals that it carries a curse.
 Elaine is transformed into a gold statue and soon stolen by pirates.
 Guybrush receives guidance from the Voodoo Lady, who assisted him in his prior adventures.
 She tells him that to save Elaine, he must replace the ring with a non-cursed one of greater value which can be found on Blood Island.

-Through actions involving a chicken restaurant, a barber shop, a theater performance, caber tossing, a banjo duel, ventriloquism, and an exclusive beach club, Guybrush recovers Elaine, obtains a map to Blood Island, commandeers a ship, and assembles a crew of three singing barber pirates.
+Through actions involving a chicken restaurant, a barber shop, a theater performance, caber tossing, a banjo duel, ventriloquism and an exclusive beach club, Guybrush recovers Elaine, obtains a map to Blood Island, commandeers a ship and assembles a crew of three pirate barbers.
 However, the map is soon stolen by the vain Captain Rottingham.
-By engaging in sea battles with other pirates, Guybrush acquires treasure to upgrade his ship's cannons, and learns enough barbs and retorts to defeat Rottingham in rhyming insult swordfighting.
+By engaging in sea battles with other pirates, Guybrush acquires treasure to upgrade his ship's cannons, and learns enough barbs and retorts to defeat Rottingham in rhyming insult sword fighting.
 Guybrush's ship is caught in a storm and crashes on Blood Island.
 Meanwhile, LeChuck returns as a fiery demon still bent on eliminating Guybrush and forcing Elaine to become his bride.